To become a badass alpha male you have to live like a badass alpha male. As the masculine philosopher Aristotle once said:

 This is extremely alarming, and is in large part due to a society that is actively waging war on masculinity.
 Rather than teaching boys how to become men, we drug them up on Ritalin and all sorts of other pharmaceutical drugs, tell them to shut up, sit down, and stop playing with toy swords.
 It’s disgusting, and it needs to stop.

-Fortunately, my friend Mo Saleem (who is an expert at raising your testosterone levels) compiled this quick punch list of habits that raise testosterone.
+Fortunately, I’ve compiled this quick punch list of habits that raise testosterone.
 You would be wise to start integrating some of these habits into your daily lives, as you’ll notice a difference almost immediately.
 So without further ado, here we go.

 You already know the importance of staying hydrated, but common sense does not always manifest as common practice.
 According to Medical Daily, 75% of Americans suffer from chronic dehydration.
 The feeling of thirst is already a sign that you’re mildly dehydrated.
 Even slight dehydration can lead to elevated cortisol and a significant dip in growth hormone levels as well.